 For those that don't remember Brian Bosworth, he was the bad boy of college football in the 1980s.
-‘The Boz’ was the coolest, most bad-ass player in NCAA football in the 1980s, and that's saying something considering some guy named Bo Jackson carried the football for the Auburn Tigers during that decade.
+"The Boz" was the coolest, most badass player in NCAA football in the 1980s, and that's saying something considering some guy named Bo Jackson carried the football for the Auburn Tigers during that decade.

 Bosworth put his patented neck roll to good use while playing for the Oklahoma Sooners, where he won two Butkus Awards for the nation's top linebacker.
 His signature bleach-blonde hair was often styled in a mohawk/mullet fashion with designs in the signs of his head.
 And who can forget the bandana wrapped around his forehead?

-Bosworth's career as a football player ultimately didn't pan out thanks to career-ending injury, which made him one of the biggest flops in NFL history.
+Bosworth's career as a football player ultimately didn't pan out thanks to a career-ending injury, which made him one of the biggest flops in NFL history.
 The Boz then set out for Los Angeles in hopes of launching an acting career post-football.

-He's acted since 1991 and even landed a gig in Adam Sandler's The Longest Yard.
-The 55-year-old former collegiate football star is still appearing in movies, TV shows and commercials nearly 30 years later.
+He's acted since 1991 and even landed a gig in Adam Sandler's "The Longest Yard."
+The 57-year-old former collegiate football star is still appearing in movies, TV shows and commercials more than 30 years later.

-Brian Bosworth's College Career
+Brian Bosworth's College Career Was Legendary

 Much like Johnny Manziel, Bosworth didn't mind ruffling people's feathers.
 He was cocky but he was also an other-worldly talent.
 Maybe no incident brought negative attention to Bosworth than what took place in 1986.
 He and two Oklahoma Sooners players tested positive for anabolic steroids and were banned from playing in the 1987 Orange Bowl.
 The Boz then took a jab at the NCAA when he donned a shirt that read "National Communists Against Athletes" and "Welcome to Russia!" on the sidelines of that game.
-As a result, Switzer kicked him off the team.
+As a result, Switzer kicked him off the football team.

 Bosworth sent letters to NFL teams saying he didn't want to play for them before even being drafted.
 One of those teams was the Seattle Seahawks, who changed his mind by giving him the the largest rookie contract in NFL history (talk about being a negotiator).
 He was drafted in the first round of the 1987 NFL Supplemental Draft.

-Still, Bosworth's NFL career was short-lived.
+Still, Bosworth's NFL football career was short-lived.
 Aside from running his mouth as a rookie and famously getting run over by Bo Jackson in a game, he never amounted to much thanks to a shoulder injury that cut his NFL stint short.

-The Boz returned to Seattle in 2019 to raise the 12th Man flag prior to the Seahawks game against the San Francisco 49ers.
+However, the Boz returned to Seattle in 2019 to raise the 12th Man flag prior to the Seahawks game against the San Francisco 49ers.

 "I was humbled," Bosworth told 710 ESPN Seattle.
 "I just kind of teared up a little bit because it's one of those things that I've always dreamed of being asked to do."